Best of the Letters from 2015

 Maybe our united prayers will lead to the exposure of WCG "layers."
 No doubt, the intelligence agencies have no qualms about framing innocent people when someone gets too close to their secrets.
 Psychopaths/sociopaths don't believe in God.
 They are their own gods.
 But we know what happened to Icarus.
 I anticipate such a fate for the WCG composer(s). --In faith, [name withheld]

-Comment: Read: FBI Files on the Worldwide Church of God (March 29, 2006 letter to ESN) and following letter: Clues to Application of Mind Control (April 24, 2006 letter to ESN).
+Comment: Read: FBI Files on Herbert Armstrong (March 29, 2006 letter to ESN) and following letter: Clues to Application of Mind Control (April 24, 2006 letter to ESN).
 Also, read this part in OIU Newsletter #6, Pt.
 3 about the CIA and its use of religious cults.